kubeslice-ent/kubeslice-openshift-installer-new/README.md

      - kubeslice-controller-ent             # This will deploy Controller with UI and create project
      - worker-registration-ent              # This will register workercluster with controller and genrate worker-secret file
      - kubeslice-worker-ent                 # This will deploy istio,Isitod,prometheus and Worker-operator Charts
-     - openshift-deployement-patch          # This is patching for openshif related clusters
+     - openshift-deployement-patch          # This is patching for openshift related clusters

 ###### Slice-config and App deployment ######
      - slice-config-installation            # It will Create Sliceconfig only